Support Your Local Brewery Program

 Passing the Senate, S.B.
 418 allows beverage manufacturers and nano breweries to sell one sample per label and two pints per person for consumption on premises with a maximum of 48 ounces per person.

 Amended in committee, A.B.
 2573 would authorize a beer manufacturer, as defined, to furnish, give, rent, loan, or sell advertising specialties to an on-sale retail licensee, subject to specified conditions.
 The bill would prohibit an …More

 Senate Bill 1283 seeks to authorize a brewpub-restaurant licensee to label, bottle, package, or refill any container with beer produced on the licensed premises, to sell beer produced by the licensee for consumption off the …More

 House Bill 5036 would, among various provisions, remove the nine liter off premise sales limit currently imposed on farm breweries.

 Signed into law, House Bill 961 seeks to provide that a vendor may accept glassware from a distributor, at no charge, subject to the following conditions: the distributor received the glassware at no direct or …More

 As Federal Affairs Manager Katie Marisic recently reported, U.S. legislators are stopping by local breweries to show their support.
 The visits continued last week with Sen. Blumenthal’s trip to Thomas Hooker Brewing Company in Connecticut.
 Curt …More

 The Tax and Trade Bureau (TTB) has posted further information of interest to brewers as part of the continuing effort to provide guidance concerning the recently reduced excise tax rates.
 The new information follows and …More

-Passing their respective chambers, House Bill 422 and Senate Bill 306 permits brewery licensees to sell at retail the brands of beer that the brewery owns at premises described in the brewery license for on-premises …More
+Signed into law, House Bill 422 / Senate Bill 306 permit brewery licensees to sell at retail the brands of beer that the brewery owns at premises described in the brewery license for on-premises consumption …More